5-MeO-DMT: Medical

-Religious use
+Religious

 The Church of the Tree of Life, founded in California in 1971 by John Mann but now defunct, declared the use of 5-MeO-DMT to be a sacrament.
 From approximately 1971 to the late 1980s, 5-MeO-DMT was discreetly available to its members.
 Between 1970 and 1990, smoking of 5-MeO-DMT on parsley was probably one of the two most common forms of ingestion in the United States.